NeSh74/NeSh74/README.md

 I am Nezhdie from Bulgaria.
 IT learn by doing and think logically, experiment, get the confidence to be creative with computer programming C# [c<>de].
 Create a content and you can check out my LinkedIn profile: https://www.linkedin.com/in/nezhdie-shaip/.

-Skills: C# / REACT / JS / HTML / CSS
+Skills: C# / JS / HTML / CSS

 - 🔭 I’m currently working on me